Robotics2020/RobEx02_sensor-controller/README.md

 # RobEx02_sensor-controller

+Second exercise for Robotics course @UniSa.
+Academic Year 2020/2021.

-Implement a publisher that simulates a set of sensors for encoder readings (position of 6 joints) and a subscriber that simulates a set of controllers that prints such readings to stdout
+Implement a publisher that simulates a set of sensors for encoder readings (position of 6 joints) and a subscriber that simulates a set of controllers that prints such readings to stdout.

 ## Packages